singh-man/books/crackingTheCoding/02_linkedLists.md

 List: 2 -> 1 -> ?
 ```

-3. Finally, we add 6, 2 and our "carrY", to get 9.
+3. Finally, we add 6, 2 and our "carry", to get 9.
 This becomes the final element of our linked list.
 ```
 List: 2 -> 1 -> 9.
 ```